 The best dog trainer will not only be an effective trainer of animals, but they should be someone with experience.
 No, you don’t have to find a trainer who has been in business for thirty or more years, but if you want a top trainer, look for someone who has had time to work “hands-on” with enough dogs to refine their approach to canine training.

 Can a newcomer be a top dog trainer?
-Sure, but picking a trainer who has experience will also give you the opportunity to see the results of their program, get references and talk to other people about their approach, research trainer reviews and read about them and find out more on what they do.
+Sure, but picking a trainer who has experience will also give you the opportunity to see the results of their program, get references, and talk to other people about their approach, research trainer reviews and read about them, and find out more about what they do.

 Results are a crucial factor in finding the best dog trainer.
 Hiring someone to work with your pooch who cannot prove that their approach to training is successful and a healthy experience for the dogs in their program leaves questions and doubt.
 You should have neither when trusting a top trainer to work with your pet.

 Best Dog Trainers: Reputation

 A top dog trainer who has experience and results under their belt is a trainer who has a reputation that precedes them.
 They are the trainer who is highly spoken of and often recommended because their program is effective and their results are proven, whether through word of mouth and references from your friends and family, great online reviews, responses on forums, articles, rankings, and so forth.